-- The Anti Fraud and Corruption Strategy was last reviewed in Spring 8.1 2017 and was presented for endorsement by the Audit Committee at the September 2017 meeting.
-The Strategy sets out the responsibilities of the various parties.
+- The Anti-Fraud and Corruption Strategy 2017-2019 was endorsed by 8.1 the Audit Committee at the September 2017 meeting.
+The Strategy sets out the responsibilities of the various parties and falls in line with 'Fighting Fraud and Corruption Locally', the local government fraud and corruption strategy 2016-2019.
 These include, amongst other things, that the promotion of and revision to the Strategy lies with the Monitoring Officer (Chief Legal Officer), advised by the Chief Internal Auditor.
 Managing the risk of fraud and corruption is the responsibility of Chief Officers; Internal Audit does not have responsibility for the prevention or detection of fraud and corruption.
 Audit procedures alone, even when performed with due professional care, cannot guarantee that fraud or corruption will be detected.
 Internal auditors will, however, be alert in all their work to risks and exposures that could allow fraud or corruption.
 Internal Audit may be requested by management to assist with fraud related work.
-An investigative Auditor has this designated responsibility within the team, supported on an ad-hoc basis by other members of the team.
+An investigative Auditor has this designated responsibility within the team, supported on an adhoc basis by other members of the team.
 A training programme to develop fraud investigatory skills within the team is included within the development plans. - 8.2 The Chief Internal Auditor advises Chief Officers on fraud and corruption issues. - 8.3 The Chief Internal Auditor has made arrangements to be informed of all suspected or detected fraud, corruption or improprieties so that he can determine if an investigation needs to take place, consider the adequacy of the relevant controls, and evaluate the implications for the opinion on the internal control environment.